 The Neurosciences and Neurological Disorders training program at the University of Toledo on the Health Science Campus offers the PhD, MD/PhD, and MSBS degrees through the interdisciplinary degree programs in Medical Sciences.
 The primary goal of the doctoral program in Neurosciences and Neurological Disorders is to train students for independent, creative careers in research and/or teaching.
 The curriculum for the PhD degree consists of a core of concentrated course work in the first year, followed by specialized elective courses and an emphasis on laboratory research.
 Elective courses are offered in developmental and systems neuroscience, as well as ion channel function, sensory physiology, and neuropharmacology.
 During the first two semesters, each student rotates through four research laboratories, conducting short-term projects, gaining exposure to techniques and identifying potential areas for further investigation.
-At the end of the second semester, each student selects a major advisor to supervise academic progress toward completion of the PhD or MSBS degree.
+At the end of the second semester, each student selects a major advisor who directs the student's doctoral or thesis research.
+A faculty committee is also jointly chosen by the student and advisor to supervise academic progress toward completion of the PhD or MSBS degree.
 In addition to 90 credit hours in didactic and other courses, PhD students are required to successfully pass a qualifying exam and to write and defend a research dissertation.
 Masters students complete a minimum of 40 credit hours and write and defend a research thesis.

-Fall Term (all are required)

-Course Course Name Credit Hours

-Introductio 0

-Current Problems a and Research Approaches (CPRA) in

-BMSP6330 CPRA in Protein Structure and Catalysis 2.5

-BMSP6340 CPRA in Genes and Genomes 2.5

-BMSP6360 CPRA in Cell Membranes 3

-BMSP6380 Methods in Biomedical Sciences 3

-INDI6020 "On Being a Scientist" 1

-BMSP6390 Mentored Research (one 8 week lab rotation)) 2

-Total · .
-14

-Spring Term (all a a 11 H

-Course Course Name Credit Hours

-BMSP6310 Systems Pathophysiology I 2.5

-BMSP6320 Systems Pathophysiology II 2.5

-BMSP6350 CPRA in Cell Biology and Signaling 3

-BMSP6390 Mentored Research (two 8 week lab rotations s) 4

-NNDP6500 Seminar in Neuroscience 1

-Total 13
+Fall Term (all are required) THE UNIV ERSITY OF Course Course Name Credit Hours Introducti ion to Biom ed ical Research 0 Current Problems and Research Approaches (CPRA) in BMSP6330 CPRA in Protein Structure and Catalysis 2.5 BMSP6340 CPRA in Genes and Genomes 2.5 BMSP6360 CPRA in Cell Membranes 3 . - .
+BMSP6380 Methods in Biomedical Sciences 3 872 INDI6020 "On Being a Scientist" 1 .
+BMSP6390 Mentored Research (one 8 week lab rotation)) 2 (2 5 - 2(116 Catalog